Dark

 Working together

-In partnership with Happy Valley Elementary’s PTO, the City is making a concerted effort to promote safety when it comes to school zones.
-Highlighting the school’s PTO safety campaign, the City and Happy Valley Police have joined forces to further encourage both drivers and pedestrians to take an active role in establishing safe habits and routines when using the roads.
+In partnership with Happy Valley Elementary’s PTO, the City has made a concerted effort to promote safety when it comes to school zones.
+Highlighting the school’s annual safety campaign, the City and Happy Valley Police have joined forces to further encourage both drivers and pedestrians to take an active role in establishing safe habits and routines when using the roads.
 With a focus on crosswalk safety, efforts on behalf of the City also extend to sharing information related to the effects of distracted driving and speed, as well as tips and best practices when it comes to parking lot safety, and visibility.
 By partnering together, the hope is to generate valuable conversations amongst community members that ultimately decrease accidents and injuries and ensure healthy and safe behaviors.

 In the news